Ram-0903/github-tutorial/README.md

 # github-tutorial
-In this class we will discuss about Git and GitHub.
+In this class we will discuss about Git and GitHub.oops!